Yale-EEB723/finalproject/README.md

 The echolocation genes will be obtained from (Shen et al. 2012 Plos genetics, Li et al. 2010 Current Biology)
 ### Olfactory genes
 Take from Mol.
 Bio.
 Evo 2014 paper A cluster of olfactory receptor genes linked to frugivory in bats.

+### Testing accuracy of resulting gene predictions:
+Sensitivity, specificity and accuracy of predictions.

 ### Trait data
 We compiled migratory behavior based on the  Global Register of Migratory Species (GRMS) for all bat species using the taxonomy of Upham & Jetz 2019.
 Further, we compiled foraging trait data based on the Pantheria data (XXX) and Elton trait (XXX) databases.